ldez/structtags/readme.md

 # StructTags

-`structtags` provides several ways of parsing struct tags.
+`structtags` provides straightforward ways to parse, read, or modify struct tags.

 - Some projects need a full parsing (key, values)
 - Some others only need the key and the raw value.
 - Other projects need to escape the comma.
 - Etc.

+Instead of rewriting the wheel for each project, I also provided a package with the plumbing:
+- `parser.Tag()`: extracted from `reflect.StructTag` for the base parsing.
+- `parser.Value()`: to parse the value (support optional comma escaping).

 This is the first version of the module, and I want to extend it based on feedback so that the API can evolve and break.